Ursego/JiGit/_______ReadMe_______.txt

 EXPLANATION:

 Line 1 can be copied to the required "Description" field when you commit.
-Line 2 helps to recall the client while working within the txt file (with no need to open the ticket).
-Line 3 allows to quickly open the ticket from Notepad++ by double-clicking the link - instead of searching in the Jira board.
+Line 2 allows to quickly open the ticket from Notepad++ by double-clicking the link - instead of searching in the Jira board.
-Line 4 is the URL to double-click when it's time to create the DEV PR.
+Line 3 is the URL to double-click when it's time to create the DEV PR.
 You can create it from a Git client, but then you will need to populate the "base:" dropdown manually.

 You can remove any placeholders from your XXXXX.txt or change their location.